zikula/core/INSTALL-1.4.0.md

 If you obtained Zikula Core from zikula.org or the CI server, then you can upload the entire archive (`.zip` or `.tgz` file) to your server and then `unzip` them there.
-(This is faster and much more reliable than uploading files via FTP). **Make sure to include the `-p` flag if you extract from `.tgz` to keep the correct permissions.** Copy all the files and directories to your webroot (typically `public_html` or `httpdocs`).
+(This is faster and much more reliable than uploading files via FTP). **Make sure to include the `-p` flag if you extract from `.tgz` to keep the correct permissions (`tar -xpzvf -Zikula_Core-1.4.0.build123.tar.gz` where 123 must contain the downloaded build number).** Copy all the files and directories to your webroot (typically `public_html` or
+`httpdocs`).

 Remark for Windows/FTP users: Take care about copying all files.
 If there are some files you are not able to transfer